trim02/loginPassword/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the GNU Lesser General Public License v2.1.
 See the `LICENSE` file for details.

 ## Misc
 Logo borrowed from [twemoji](https://github.com/twitter/twemoji), CC-BY 4.0.